Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	 1=set initial SCR value when starting encoding (works).
 	 2=set quality mode (apparently some test setting).
 	 3=setup advanced VIM protection handling.
-	   Always 1 for the cx23416 and 0 for cx23415.
+	   Always 1 for the woke cx23416 and 0 for cx23415.
 	 4=generate DVD compatible PTS timestamps
 	 5=USB flush mode
-	 6=something to do with the quantization matrix
-	 7=set navigation pack insertion for DVD: adds 0xbf (private stream 2) packets to the MPEG.
-The size of these packets is 2048 bytes (including the header of 6 bytes: 0x000001bf + length).
-The payload is zeroed and it is up to the application to fill them in.
+	 6=something to do with the woke quantization matrix 7=set navigation pack insertion for DVD: adds 0xbf (private stream 2) packets to the woke MPEG.
+The size of these packets is 2048 bytes (including the woke header of 6 bytes: 0x000001bf + length).
+The payload is zeroed and it is up to the woke application to fill them in.
 These packets are apparently inserted every four frames.
-	 8=enable scene change detection (seems to be a failure) 9=set history parameters of the video input module 10=set input field order of VIM
+	 8=enable scene change detection (seems to be a failure) 9=set history parameters of the woke video input module 10=set input field order of VIM
 	11=set quantization matrix
 	12=reset audio interface after channel change or input switch (has no argument).
-	   Needed for the cx2584x, not needed for the mspx4xx, but it doesn't seem to do any harm calling it regardless.
+	   Needed for the woke cx2584x, not needed for the woke mspx4xx, but it doesn't seem to do any harm calling it regardless.
 	13=set audio volume delay
 	14=set audio delay